 Yes.
 Since our system is cloud-based, all you need is a browser to access it.

 We have an extensive list of instrument integrations already on our platform.
 However, we also develop integrations for our customers as part of projects if we don’t already have them.
 Talk to our solution consultants to find out more.

 This will be determined on a case-by-case basis by solutions architects in the production team.

 However, LINQ can integrate with any system that has a readily available API to enable data transfer to external systems.

 Yes.
-Automata LINQ system has data ports on every bench that allows you to gather the data from all of your instruments and directly pass it on to an integrated LIMS, ELN system, or laboratory database.
+LINQ Cloud has data ports on every bench that allows you to gather the data from all of your instruments and directly pass it on to an integrated LIMS, ELN system, or laboratory database.

 Our platform enables our customers to be compliant with 21CFR-11 through audit logs, security requirements, and e-sign and approvals.